usc-isi-i2/d-repr/README.md

 If you want to install from source or have trouble during installation, please look in the Wiki [Installation](https://github.com/usc-isi-i2/d-repr/wiki/Installation)

-## FAQ
+## Example

+Coming soon

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/usc-isi-i2/d-repr/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read the Wiki [Contributing](https://github.com/usc-isi-i2/d-repr/wiki/Contributing) for details on our code of conduct, how to setup the development environment and the process for submitting pull requests to us.

-## Support